Healthcare in Spain 2026: Complete Guide for Tourists, Expats & Residents

 - Wait: Typically within 1-2 hours.

-- Cost: Around €150.
+- Cost: Set by each physician and shown before you book.
 Detailed receipt for insurance reimbursement with ICD-10 codes.

 - Language: English and Spanish.